Ph.D., University of California, Los Angeles (2006)

 B.A., University of Chicago, (2001)

 I specialize in Number Theory, one of the oldest branches of mathematics which also continues to be a field of active research today.
 In particular, I study modular and mock modular forms (certain complex-valued functions), harmonic Maass forms, Jacobi forms, quantum modular forms, q-series, and related objects.
 Historically, modular forms have played fundamental roles in Number Theory, for example, they are central to the well known Riemann Hypothesis and Fermat's Last Theorem.
-Modular forms also often yield applications to other areas of mathematics; my research focuses on harmonic Maass forms, q-series, and related functions, with particular emphasis on their applications to the fields of Combinatorics and Lie Theory.
+Modular forms also often yield applications to other areas of mathematics; my research focuses on harmonic Maass forms, q-series, and related functions, with particular emphasis on their applications to the fields of Combinatorics and Representation Theory.
 On these subjects, I am co-author of the book Harmonic Maass forms and mock modular forms: theory and applications, published by the American Mathematical Society in 2018, and winner of the 2018 AAP Prose Award for best scholarly book in Mathematics.

 I enjoy teaching a wide range of students and courses in a variety of settings and levels, including beginning Calculus, Fractal Geometry at the intermediate level, and Number Theory and Abstract Algebra at the more advanced level.
 I am also actively involved in mentoring and advising student research.